-- The Responsible Person must ensure that there are arrangements in place to ensure compliance with the dose limit for members of the public and a dose constraint of 5 mSv per treatment episode for carers and comforters before a patient is released following radionuclide therapy. - 3.3.6 The radiological medical practitioner must ensure that no patient who has undergone a therapeutic radiological procedure with a sealed source or an unsealed source is discharged from a medical radiation facility until it has been established that: - (a) the activity of radionuclides in the patient is such that doses that could be received by members of the public and carers and comforters would be in compliance with the requirements in clause 3.3.5 - (b) the patient or the legal guardian of the patient is provided with: - (i) written instructions for keeping doses to persons in contact with or in the vicinity of the patient as low as reasonably achievable and for avoiding the spread of contamination - (ii) information on the radiation risks to the patient and to other persons who may be in the vicinity of the patient - (iii) written instructions outlining any radiation safety requirements following the death of the patient.
+- 3.3.5 The Responsible Person must ensure that there are arrangements in place to ensure compliance with the dose limit for members of the public and a dose constraint of 5 mSv per course of treatment for carers and comforters before a patient is released following radionuclide therapy. - 3.3.6 The radiological medical practitioner must ensure that no patient who has undergone a therapeutic radiological procedure with a sealed source or an unsealed source is discharged from a medical radiation facility until it has been established that: - a. the activity of radionuclides in the patient is such that doses that could be received by members of the public and carers and comforters would be in compliance with the requirements in clause 3.3.5 - b. the patient or the legal guardian of the patient is provided with: - written instructions for keeping doses to persons in contact with or in the vicinity of the patient as low as reasonably achievable and for avoiding the spread of contamination - ii. information on the radiation risks to the patient and to other persons who may be in the vicinity of the patient - iii. written instructions outlining any radiation safety requirements following the death of the patient - iv. written advice on avoidance of conception, where relevant.